briandasantini/t38webserver/README.md

 ### Update QUEUE-ING
 Added a queue-ing system with Celery, redis, redis-server.
-SQL couldn't handle multiple submited jobs.
+SQL couldn't handle multiple submitted jobs.
-All three are now in the requierements.
+All three are now in the requirements.
-To activate this, one must run in the terminal before running the django server:
+To activate this, one must run in the terminal before running the Django server:
 ```bash
 redis-server
 ```
 It should automatically run in localhols:6379.
-Celery is now in control of the backend job tasks, you can monitor how they're doing by running the following command from the root directory:
+Celery is now in control of the backend job tasks; you can monitor how they're doing by running the following command from the root directory:

 ```bash
 celery -A myproject worker --loglevel=info
 ```
-Task code error will be now written here.
+Task code error will now be written here.

-## Running The Sever
+## Running The Server
 First, create the database:
 ```bash
 python manage.py migrate